EarthmanT/cloudify-4.0-manager-bootstrap/README.md

 **Note:**
 > If you want to use a pre-baked image, set the value of the example_azure_virtual_machine_resource_config input to the following:
-> XYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYX
-> XYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYX
+> XYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYX
-> XYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYX
+> XYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYX
-> XYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYX
+> XYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYX
-> XYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYX
+> XYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYX

 Now install the Azure infrastructure: